- Comparison Summary + Fast Answers

 For that reason, if technical support is a critical element for you, we suggest you use:

-To wrap up this in-depth side-by-side comparison of Freshbooks vs Quickbooks, we wanted to bring a more human element to this article.
+To wrap up this in-depth side-by-side comparison, we wanted to bring a more human element to this article.

-So we asked our growing community of freelancers on facebook what, if any, experience they had comparing Freshbooks vs Quickbooks.
+So we asked our growing community of freelancers on facebook what, if any, experience they had comparing these two resources.
+Here’s what they had to say:

-“I’ve used both [Freshbooks and Quickbooks] and prefer Quickbooks Self-Employed in some ways (ACH payments are processed for free, mileage is automatically calculated and it’s only $10 a month I believe.)
+“I’ve used both and prefer QuickBooks Self-Employed in some ways (ACH payments are processed for free, mileage is automatically calculated and it’s only $10 a month I believe.)

-Freelancer Amber Richart has a lot of clients.
+Freelancer Amber Richart has a lot of billable clients.
 Which is making her consider a switch:

 - Join our FREE freelancer mastermind group on Facebook